apache/cassandra-gocql-driver/README.md

 ### Shard-aware port

 This version of gocql supports a more robust method of establishing connection for each shard by using _shard aware port_ for native transport.
-It greatly reduces time and the number of connections that need to be opened in some specific cases, ex. when many clients connect at once, or when there are other non-shard-aware clients connected to the same node.
+It greatly reduces time and the number of connections needed to establish a connection per shard in some cases - ex. when many clients connect at once, or when there are non-shard-aware clients connected to the same cluster.

-For this feature to work correctly, the shard-aware port on the nodes that expose it should be reachable from the client.
-If it's not, gocql will establish only one connection for each such host and will get stuck trying to establish connection for each remaining shard through the shard-aware port.
-If you can neither fix your network nor disable shard-aware port on your cluster, you can use `ClusterConfig.DisableShardAwarePort` to disable it.

 If you are using a custom Dialer and if your nodes expose the shard-aware port, it is highly recommended to update it so that it uses a specific source port when connecting.